Skip to content

 A grassroots, evidence-based gun violence prevention initiative

-Founded in Summer 2019, and entering into its sixth year in 2024, the Students Demand Action Summer Leadership Academy is an opportunity for young adults to host summer programs that empower their high school-aged peers and survivors to become community organizers.
+Founded in Summer 2019, and entering into its sixth year in 2024, the Students Demand Action Summer Leadership Academy is a weeklong program that provides an introduction to gun violence prevention advocacy, leadership, and grassroots organizing skills that empowers high school-aged participants to become community organizers.
 The initiative prioritizes removing barriers that often exclude youth from communities disproportionately impacted by gun violence from becoming leaders in the gun violence prevention movement.

-Each Summer Leadership Academy program is designed and led by college-aged coordinators (ages 18+) for one week during the summer.
+Each Summer Leadership Academy program is designed and led by college-aged coordinators (ages 18+).
 Youth participants (ages 14-17) are mentored by the coordinators throughout the week and work to develop lasting relationships with fellow students and mentors.
 Each day of the program lasts from morning until late afternoon with a curriculum that is curated to the host city by host city coordinators and Students Demand Action staff.
-The Summer Leadership Academy is offered to student participants at no cost, with food and transportation provided.
+The Summer Leadership Academy is offered to student participants at no cost; meals and transportation assistance are provided.

 Through a peer-to-peer education model, the Summer Leadership Academy educates participants about the gun violence prevention movement and spurs individual growth in youth development areas including: public speaking, community building, self-care, project management and community outreach.
-The week culminates with “Impact Day,” where students present a proposal for an event or idea that can educate and/or activate their peers and community around gun violence prevention.
+The week culminates with “Impact Day,” where students present a proposal for an event or idea that can educate and/or activate their peers and community around gun violence prevention with the support of Students Demand Action resources and tools.

 The Summer Leadership Academy is an initiative of Students Demand Action in partnership with Everytown for Gun Safety Support Fund.